Have a concern? We’re here to help

 MICO assists in the resolution of conflicts between policyholders and participating mutual insurance companies.
 If a complaint cannot be resolved with the help of the company’s Ombudsman, MICO may appoint an independent mediator with the objective of helping both parties work towards an acceptable resolution.

-Please note, MICO requires that you provide them with a copy of the Final Position Letter provided to you by Gore Mutual’s Ombudsman in order for MICO to respond.
+Please note, MICO requires that you provide them with a copy of the Final Position Letter provided to you by Gore’s Ombudsman in order for MICO to respond.

 Contact MICO